monarch-initiative/mondo/docs/editors-guide/regex.md

 ---

-### Mental Retardation
+### Replace all the mentions of a label
-**Description:** Replace all the mentions of 'mental retardation' with 'intellectual disability'.
+**Description:** This specifically replaces all the mentions of 'mental retardation' with 'intellectual disability', but this could be applied to other strings by replacing the terms 'mental retardation' with the a new label (replace 'intellectual disability'.

 #### Step 1: Update all the exact synonyms.